Lyceum Afternoon Programs

 Debate tournaments in particular cultivate special skills in research into current as well as timeless issues and the overall formation of participants’ personalities, while generally broadening and enhancing their intellect.

-Club Advisors: Ms. M. Lada, Ms. M. Pliakostamou, Mr. K. Ballos, Ms E. Filippa, Ms A. Georgara, Mr. G. Katsaris
+Club Advisors: Ms. M. Lada, Ms. M. Pliakostamou, Mr. K. Ballos, Ms E. Filippa, Mr. G. Katsaris

 Students who choose to participate in this Club will learn to speak with confidence in front of an audience in English, by taking part in a variety of public speaking events.
 They will also have the opportunity to be selected to represent Pierce – ACG at the Panhellenic Forensics Tournament, where Pierce -ACG students have repeatedly won awards and honors over the years, as well as in other competitions.